Golden Smog: Second incarnation (2005–2007)

-After a period of inactivity, in 2005 a new incarnation of Golden Smog formed and recorded the Another Fine Day album in the village of El Puerto de Santa María, Spain, produced by Paco Loco.
-At this point the band consisted of Johnson, Louris, Murphy and Perlman; guest performers on several tracks included Tweedy, Spanish female vocalist Muni Camón, drummers Linda Pitmon and Jody Stephens, and multi-instrumentalist Ed Ackerson.
+After a period of inactivity, in 2005 a new incarnation of Golden Smog formed and recorded the Another Fine Day album in the village of El Puerto de Santa María, Spain produced by Paco Loco.
+At that point the band consisted of Johnson, Louris, Murphy and Perlman; guest performers on several tracks included Tweedy, Spanish female vocalist Muni Camón, drummers Linda Pitmon and Jody Stephens, and multi-instrumentalist Ed Ackerson.

 In the summer of 2006, the Johnson/Louris/Murphy/Perlman version of Golden Smog undertook a concert tour, augmented by a touring keyboardist and drummer.
 This same line-up of the band then issued Blood on the Slacks in 2007; with no permanent drummer, various drummers filled the position on this disc, including Pitmon, Ackerson, Peter Anderson and even Marc Perlman.

-Third incarnation (2019-2022)
+Third incarnation (2019-present)

 Golden Smog reunited on July 12, 2019 to play a small "surprise" performance celebrating Dan Murphy's 57th birthday.
-This show marked Murphy's first public musical performance since his retirement from Soul Asylum in 2012.
+The show marked Murphy's first public musical performance since his retirement from Soul Asylum in 2012.
 Murphy was joined onstage by Johnson, Louris, and Perlman as well as Miles Zuniga of the band Fastball.

 A performance was scheduled for April 4, 2020, at First Avenue in Minneapolis.
-This show was postponed due to COVID-19 concerns.
-The band is now scheduled to reunite at First Avenue on April 2, 2022 with Jeff Tweedy and Jody Stephens both rejoining the band.
+However, the show was postponed due to COVID-19 concerns.
+The band reunited at First Avenue on April 2, 2022 with Tweedy and Stephens both rejoining the band.

+From 2022 forward, the group has held an annual show at First Avenue, always occurring near the end of the year.
+In December 2022 and again in December 2023, the group (still consisting of Gary Louris, Kraig Johnson, Dan Murphy, and Marc Perlman) played a special holiday show.
+The 2022 gig was billed as an "Unplugged" show; the 2023 date featured guest drummer Steve Gorman.
+For their 2024 gig, held in November, Golden Smog was now billed as a quintet, with Gorman as an official member.